sanjeevkomma/Message_Broker/Kafka/README.md

 * Redundancy = Replica
 * Read ( Consumer ) & Write Operation ( Producer )
 * Set of brokers form Cluster
-* Leader Partition & Follower Partitions
+* Leader Partition & Follower Partitions are there in each Broker
 * Partition is replicated
 * Produce messages to Topic
 * Producer & Consumer are independent